llvm/llvm-project/libcxx/docs/Hardening.rst

   Violating assertions in this category leads to an out-of-bounds access.

 - ``non-null`` -- checks that the pointer being dereferenced is not null.
-On most modern platforms zero address does not refer to an actual location in memory, so a null pointer dereference would not compromize the memory security of a program (however, it is still undefined behavior that can result in strange errors due to compiler optimizations).
+On most modern platforms, the zero address does not refer to an actual location in memory, so a null pointer dereference would not compromise the memory security of a program (however, it is still undefined behavior that can result in strange errors due to compiler optimizations).

-- ``non-overlapping-ranges`` -- for functions that take several ranges as arguments, checks that the given ranges do not overlap.
+- ``non-overlapping-ranges`` -- for functions that take several ranges as arguments, checks that those ranges do not overlap.

 - ``valid-deallocation`` -- checks that an attempt to deallocate memory is valid (e.g. the given object was allocated by the given allocator).
 Violating this